T. J. Weist: Connecticut

 Weist was hired as offensive coordinator and wide receivers coach at UConn before the 2013 season.
 On September 30, 2013, two days after losing to Buffalo 41–12, Weist was named interim head coach, replacing Paul Pasqualoni who had been fired earlier in the day.
 His first game as head coach was a 13-10 loss to South Florida.
 Weist was able to salvage the huskies 2013 season by leading the team to wins over Temple, Rutgers, and Memphis.

 Michigan

 Michigan head coach Jim Harbaugh hired Weist in 2015 to be Michigan's senior offensive analyst.

 South Florida

 On January 26, 2016 South Florida head coach Willie Taggart name Weist offensive coordinator and wide receivers coach.

 At the end of the 2016 season Taggart left South Florida to take the head coaching job at Oregon and Weist was named interim head coach for the 2016 Birmingham Bowl.
 South Florida knocked off South Carolina 46-39 in overtime.

 Baltimore Ravens

-In 2018 Baltimore Ravens head coach John Harbaugh, hired Weist as an offensive analyst.
+In 2018, the Baltimore Ravens hired Weist as an offensive analyst under head coach John Harbaugh.

+New York Giants

+On February 13, 2026, the New York Giants hired Weist to serve as a special teams assistant as part of Harbaugh's inaugural coaching staff.